hugopascual/OS_automatization/Ubuntu_desktop/Ubuntu.md

 # Ubuntu software installations
-Inside this folder there are all the scripts necessary to install the software I usually use.
+Inside this folder there are all the scripts and info necessary to install the software I usually use.
 I tried to make it in a modular way so everyone can modify it to its own taste.

-## Utilization and scripts explanation
+## Use and scripts
 The scripts in `scripts` folder are the support for the `installations.sh` script which install all the software.
 Furthermore, outside the `support_scripts` folder there are two more scripts.
 The first one is